Practice Area

 Federal Rescheduling Status as of 2026

-What it would not do: it would not preempt state marijuana laws.
-Wisconsin’s Schedule I classification is independent of the federal schedule.
-A federal Schedule III move, if finalized, does not change what a Wisconsin prosecutor can charge.
+• It does not preempt state marijuana laws.
+Wisconsin’s Schedule I classification under § 961.14 is independent of the federal schedule.

 Delta-8 THC and Other Hemp Derivatives